zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-caching.md

 They are a full-featured way of loading and caching data used by blade and part `ViewModels`.

+ `QueryCache` queries for a collection of data, whereas  `EntityCache` loads an individual entity.
+QueryCache takes a generic parameter for the type of object stored in its cache, and a type for the object that defines the query, as in the `WebsiteQuery` example.

 In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory and  `<dirParent>` is the `SamplesExtension\` directory.
 Links to the Dogfood environment are working copies of the samples that were made available with the SDK.

 ## Configuring the data cache